city-knowledge-graphs/phd-course/README.md

 ## Project description

 Students need to work on a small project (max 2 students per group).
 There are two options:
 1. Create a (simple) system that performs KG to KG alignment.
 Try to implement some sophisticated ideas as described in the lecture.
+Selected systems may try to participate in the [OAEI campaign](http://oaei.ontologymatching.org/).
 2. Create a (simple) system that performs CSV to KG matching.
-TRy to implement desambuguation techniques as shown in the lecture.
+Try to implement disambuguation techniques as shown in the lecture.
+Selected systems may try to participate in the [SemTab challenge](https://www.cs.ox.ac.uk/isg/challenges/sem-tab/).

 Submission:
 - When: June 16, 23:59 CEST